poke1024/tove2d/README.md

 ## About the name
 TÖVE is a portmanteau of **LÖVE**, **To**wards **Ve**ctor Graphics and **Tove** Jansson, the Swedish author and illustrator of the Moomins.

+## Similar Projects
+* For a pure-lua implementation of SVG rendering, look at Lovable Vector Graphics: https://github.com/Bananicorn/lvg
+* A super-elegant NanoSVG wrapper can be found at https://love2d.org/forums/viewtopic.php?f=5&t=86419